List of Spider Riders characters: Other Invectid Warriors

-A bunch of Invectid Captains worked for Mantid.
-One Invectid led his troops to attack Tanda Village in search of something, but he could not remember what they were searching for.
-Prince Lumen promised him their own village, with him as the self-appointed mayor in exchange that they stop attacking Tanda Village.
-They stopped attacking and moved into their new village.
-He was happy for a short while but soon decided to attack again, believing that conquest was something they needed.
-This time, Prince Lumen fights and defeats him.
+A group of Invectid Captains who worked for Mantid.
+One Invectid led his troops to attack Tanda Village in search of something, but could not remember what they were searching for.
+Prince Lumen promised him their own village, with him as the self-appointed mayor, in exchange that they stop attacking Tanda Village.
+They stopped attacking and moved into their new village, where they were happy for some time.
+However, they soon decided to attack again, believing that conquest was something they needed, but were defeated by Lumen.